kajalkiran/way2sms/README.md

 CONFIGURATIONS
 --------------
 * Configure sender's (admin) phone number and password at /admin/config/services/way2sms.
-* Create Rule as per your requirement and add way2sms action : Send SMS, for the event you want the SMS to be sent.
+* Create Rule as per your requirement and add way2sms action:
+  Send SMS, for the event you want the SMS to be sent.

 TROUBLESHOOTING
 ---------------